ErpNetDocs/dev/domain-api/authentication.md

 OAuth2 is a protocol that allows applications to request access tokens from a security token service and use them to communicate with APIs.
 This delegation reduces complexity in both the client applications as well as the APIs since authentication and authorization can be centralized.

 ## Identity Server
-Each ERP.net instance (#erp-instance) has it's own authentication provider site which is **usually** located on https://{ERP-INSTANCE-ROOT-URL}/id.
+Each [ERP.net instance](https://docs.erp.net/dev/topics/erp-instances.html) has it's own authentication provider site which is **usually** located on https://{ERP-INSTANCE-ROOT-URL}/id.
 For example the identity server for _demodb_ ERP instance is located at https://demodb.my.erp.net/id.

 ERP.net Identity Server is build ot top of [IdentityServer4](https://docs.identityserver.io/) which documentation can be used to understand better the authentication process.